 - 4.1.1 The Lead Internal Verifier is at the heart of quality assurance.
 The role is to ensure that internally assessed work consistently meets national standards but can also lead to staff development and quality improvement. - 4.1.2 Each Principal Subject Area will have an identified Lead Internal Verifier (LIV) who is not otherwise involved in the assessing or setting of work which he or she is asked to verify. - 4.1.3 The Lead Internal Verifier will set up and maintain an internal verification schedule (assessment plan) at the beginning of each year setting out when internal verification will take place and by whom making sure all assessors are covered for each unit.
-This will be stored electronically on onedrive (Applied General shared areas). - 4.1.4 Provision will be made for communication between course teams to share 'best practice' and areas of concern.
+This will be stored electronically on OneDrive and/or Sharepoint, as directed by the Quality Nominee for each institution. - 4.1.4 Provision will be made for communication between course teams to share 'best practice' and areas of concern.
 Typically, this will be achieved through regular meetings at which standards and processes are discussed to maximise consistency between courses and across colleges.